APPLYING FOR FEDERAL GRANTS

 Letters Of Support

 Some federal grant applications require letters of support.
-If you are applying for a federal grant and need a letter of support, please fill out the help form.
-It’s best for applicants seeking letters of support to contact our office early in the application process.
-We ask that you present a summary your application, a draft letter, and any other information that you would like use to consider.
+It’s best for applicants seeking letters of support to contact my office early in the application process by emailing email@example.com.
+Please present a summary of your application, a draft letter, and any other information that you would like my office to consider.

-If you have applied for a federal grant and need to inquire about the status about the application, we can help you get more information about specific grants.
-Please contact my office if you want more information about a specific grant award.
+If you have applied for a federal grant and need to inquire about the status of your application, we can help you get more information about specific grants.
+Please contact my office at firstname.lastname@example.org if you want more information about a specific grant award.

 There is no one-size-fits-all approach for grant applications.
 If you have any issues or problems that arise during the grant application process, my staff is happy to help troubleshoot, brainstorm ideas, and answer any questions that you may have.
 In order to best serve you, please fill out the Grants Help Form by clicking the button below.